ddhartma/NLP-Pipelines/README.md

 ## Acknowledgments
 * This project is part of the Udacity Nanodegree program 'Data Science'.
 Please check this [link](https://www.udacity.com) for more information.
+* Further good overview about NLP pipelines can be found [here](https://medium.com/@haataa/nlp-pipeline-101-with-basic-code-example-cleaning-aeb23370a12)